CompCogNeuro/sims/README.md

 This repository contains the neural network simulation models for the [CCN Textbook](https://github.com/CompCogNeuro/ed4) (now on github!).

 These models are implemented in the new *Go* (golang) version of [emergent](https://github.com/emer/emergent), with Python versions available as well (note: not yet!).
-This github repository contains the full source code and you can build and run the models by cloning the repository and building / running the individual projects as described in the emergent Wiki help page: [Wiki Install](https://github.com/emer/emergent/wiki/Install).
+This github repository contains the full source code and you can build and run the models by cloning the repository and building / running the individual projects as described in the emergent Wiki help page: [Wiki Install](https://github.com/emer/emergent/wiki/Install) -- see [Build From Source](#build-from-source) section below for specific step-by-step instructions.

 The simplest way to run the simulations is by downloading a `zip` (or `tar.gz` for linux) file of all of the built models for your platform.
 These are fully self-contained executable files and should "just work" on each platform.